 - For assistance by phone, call toll-free: 1-800-362-1504.

 The federal legislation establishing Medicaid was signed into law in 1965.
 Former Gov. Lurleen B. Wallace established Alabama’s Medicaid program by executive order in June 1967, and operations began Jan.
 1, 1970.
 As of the program’s start date, 253,991 Alabama residents qualified for Medicaid.
 By the end of 1970, eligibility increased to more than 313,000 people, and the agency employed 45 people.
 A detailed history is available on the Alabama Medicaid website.

-As of July/September 2013, just prior to the launch of the health insurance marketplaces, Alabama Medicaid covered about 799,000 people.
-As of August November 2015, Medicaid enrollment in the state stood at 883,458, an 11 percent increase since 2013.
+As of late 2013, just prior to the launch of the health insurance marketplaces, Alabama Medicaid covered about 799,000 people.
+As of June 2020, Medicaid enrollment in Alabama stood at 957,116, a 20 percent increase since 2013.

 In August 2015, Governor Bentley cut off Medicaid’s reimbursement arrangement with Planned Parenthood, following a series of undercover videos created by anti-abortion groups alleging that Planned Parenthood was selling fetal tissue.
 Over the previous two years, Alabama Medicaid had paid Planned Parenthood less than $5,000; all of it was for office visits and contraceptives — no Medicaid funds had been used for abortion.
 Planned Parenthood sued the state over the termination of reimbursements, and ultimately won.
 By December 2015, Planned Parenthood was once again on the state’s Medicaid provider list, and the state had been ordered to pay Planned Parenthood’s $51,000 in legal fees.